GAMS-dev/gamspy/docs/user/set.rst

 labels in the GAMSPy Entry order.

 .. note::
-    - The GAMS entry order is the order in which the individual labels first appear in the GAMSPy program.
+    - The GAMSPy entry order is the order in which the individual labels first appear in the GAMSPy program.
     - For the sake of simplicity, sets that are static and ordered are often just referred to as *ordered sets*.

 GAMS maintains a *unique element list* where all labels that are used as elements in one or